fyc2646/tidy3d-mode-explorer/README.md

 To use server mode solve, you need to configure your tidy3d API key, unless you have done so previously, by following the instructions in the [Tidy3D documentation](https://docs.flexcompute.com/projects/tidy3d/en/latest/install.html).

+## Limitations

+This tool is designed to be minimalistic and focuses on basic waveguide mode solving.
+Current limitations include:

+1. Material properties:
+   - Only real refractive indices are supported
+   - Materials must be isotropic
+2. Simulation constraints:
+   - Mode solving at a single wavelength only
+   - Cannot include substrate or more complex geometries and configurations

+For more advanced functionalities, please use the [Tidy3D web GUI](https://tidy3d.simulation.cloud) or [Python API](https://www.flexcompute.com/tidy3d/examples/notebooks/ModeSolver/) directly.

 ## License

 This project is licensed under the MIT License.